 For the most part, credit cards that earn crypto rewards function like the traditional rewards credit cards you may be used to.
 The main difference is that you're earning cryptocurrency instead of cash back, points or miles on your everyday purchases.
 Crypto-earning credit cards allow you to earn various digital currencies with your everyday spending.
 Like regular rewards credit cards, the rewards rates can vary by card.
 Also, the types of currencies you can earn also depend on the card.

-In contrast, the Gemini Credit Card, which currently has a waitlist, offers up to 3% back on dining, 2% back on groceries and 1% back on everything else.
+For example, the Gemini Credit Card, which currently has a waitlist, offers up to 3% back on dining, 2% back on groceries and 1% back on everything else.
 Cardholders can redeem their rewards for any of the over 30 cryptocurrencies on the Gemini platform.